 The typical blind structure is only $1-2 with a $200 maximum buy-in.
 The average buy-in only $50-$100 given almost everybody is a beginner.
 If you are an intermediate player who plays once a month or so for the past several years, you will likely do very well.

 Given the blind and limit structure, the average amount you can comfortable make is probably around $30-$80 an hour depending how good you are and whether you can get a large enough table.
 If you play three hours a night for seven nights, you can make around $600-$1,600.
-I'm not a great poker player, but I do play a couple times a month at a very vicious game where it's not uncommon to see $1,000+ pots.
-As a result, I ended up winning about $1,400 on last year’s cruise, and won eight consecutive sessions in a row this cruise for $1,280.
+I'm not a great poker player.
+But I do play a couple times a month at a very vicious game where it's not uncommon to see $1,000+ pots.
+As a result, I ended up winning about $1,400 on a previous cruise.
+On my last cruise, I won eight consecutive sessions in a row this cruise for $1,280.

 Playing blackjack, roulette, craps, and three card poker are all games of chance.
 You might get lucky, but you might lose all your money as I saw player after player do.
 Every time I encouraged a luck game player to join me at the poker table, I got an evil eye from the dealer who commented, “You taking my players away from me?”
 Yes, to another table owned by your casino.
 The table still rakes 15% of a pot up to $6 if a flop is shown.

 You can see the pit bosses faces light up with happiness each time a player loses a blackjack hand.
 Nobody observes the pit bosses in the background, but I do and their glee is obvious each time a new player sits down!